nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### Implementation

 To add an `Listing` object, the `AddListingCommand` must be executed.
 This stores the `Listing` object into the `UniqueListingList`.
-Following the command execution pathway, the implementation of adding clients uses the exposed `Model#addListing(Listing)` method in the `Model` API.
+Following the command execution pathway, the implementation of adding listings uses the exposed `Model#addListing(Listing)` method in the `Model` API.

 The `AddListingCommand` is parsed by the `AddListingCommandParser`.
 `AddListingCommandParser#parse()` parses the user input to return a `AddListingCommand` object that will be executed.

-Given below is an example usage scenario and how the add clients mechanism behaves at each step.
+Given below is an example usage scenario and how the add listings mechanism behaves at each step.

 Step 1.
 The user opens up the `REal-Time` application for the first time and observes that there are some sample data in the `UniqueListingList`.

 Step 2.
-The user keys in the command word for adding a client, `addO`, followed by the compulsory parameters needed to add a client, namely the `Name` component prefixed by `n/`, `Price` component prefixed by `o/` and the `ListingId` component prefixed by `l/`.
-In this scenario, the user keys in `addO n/John Doe l/BEDOK_SOUTH o/600000` into the command box which will execute the `AddListingCommandParser` to check through the arguments and ensure that the compulsory fields are present.
-It will then create the `Price`, `ListingId` and `Name` objects needed to instantiate an `Client` object.
+The user keys in the command word for adding a listing, `addL`, followed by the compulsory parameters needed to add a listing, namely the `ListingId` component prefixed by `l/`, `Address` component prefixed by `a/`, the `Owner name` component prefixed by `n/` and `Asking price` component prefixed by `ap/`.
+In this scenario, the user keys in `addL l/007 a/100 Charming avenue n/John Doe ap/800000` into the command box which will execute the `AddListingCommandParser` to check through the arguments and ensure that the compulsory fields are present.
+It will then create the `ListingId`, `Address`, `Name` and `Price` objects needed to instantiate an `Listing` object.
 The parser returns a `AddListingCommand` object with the `Listing` object ready to be added into `Model`

 Step 3.
-The `AddListingCommand` calls the `Model#addListing(Listing)` to add the client and its relevant attributes.
+The `AddListingCommand` calls the `Model#addListing(Listing)` to add the listing and its relevant attributes.

 Step 4.
 Depending on whether the `UniqueListingList` already contains data or is an empty list, the added Listing will be sorted automatically by the `ListingId` in lexicographical order.
 This is done using the `Collections#sort()` method and implementing a natural order by implementing the `Comparable` interface and overriding the `Comparable#compareTo()` method.

-The sequence diagram below shows the add client process.
+The sequence diagram below shows the add listing process.

 ![addListingSequenceDiagram](images/AddListingSequenceDiagram.png)